maxwett/badabob-datastory.github.io/index.md

 | 2             | 0.398               | 0.461                               | -7.197                  |

+What has been the evolution of the release of these 2 types of movies you may ask!

+<iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="700" height="550" src="html_plots/fraction_stereo_movies_per_decades.html"></iframe>

+From 1920 up to 2020, there seem to always have been a bigger percentage of movies produced that had a stereotypical depiction of women.
+In the 70s the proportion of stereotypical movies was almost 50% and is the highest in the years analysed.
+Of course, due to the large confidence intervals that result should be taken with some precaution.
+Interestingly, the proportion of non-stereotypical movies was relatively stable throughout the decades until 2000.
+From 2000 to 2020 we see a strong increase of the proportion of movies with a non-stereotypical depiction of women to reach approximately the same percentage as stereotypical movies.
+(YAY!)
+Going back to our beloved timeline, multiple events where women ascended to a position of power could have prompted this increase, such as the first female attorney, the first female secretary of state or the first female speaker of the house.

+Now that we have a way of categorising these movies and we’ve seen the release trends, what genres are overrepresented into our two clusters of interest ?
+Reminder that previously we saw that
+- Musical
+- Adventure
+- Horror
+tended to do better in terms of women proportion in their cast.
+Whereas
+- Action
+- Western
+- Drama
+tend to do worse.
+Now how does that compare to this clustering ?
+When  looking at the difference of ratio between the not stereotypical and the stereotypical movies, we obtain the next plot.
+If the difference is negative it means that there is a higher proportion of this movie genre in the stereotypical movies.
+Inversely, if the difference is positive, it means that there is a higher proportion of this movie genre in the non-stereotypical movies.
+We thresholded the graph to only see movies that had a difference bigger than 0.01.
+We assumed that a smaller difference was too small to assume a real difference between the clusters.

+<iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="700" height="550" src="html_plots/clustering_genre_barplot.html"></iframe>

+Action and Western still fall into the category of stereotypical as expected by the previous analysis.
+Similarly, but on the other side of the spectrum, Horror and Musical are in the  non-stereotypical cluster.
+Surprisingly, Drama and Adventure are not on the side we would expect.
+Indeed, we previously saw that Drama had low women representation, but is actually overrepresented into the non-stereotypical cluster, and Adventure has a similar trend but in the opposite direction.

+There are of course limitations with this analysis.
+Most prevalently, we see that romantic comedies appear in movies that have a non-stereotypical representation of women.
+It is however well-known that in general in romantic comedies women are solely love interests and are thus portrayed stereotypically.
+This highlights the need to not only look at the proportion of actresses, the proportion of women character and the age difference but consider other factors.
+More precisely **the vocabulary linked** to female and male actors in general.
+This is a perfect segue into our final analysis: *The Vocabulary Analysis*

 ### Ratio of stereotypical vs non-stereotypical movies through time.
 ### Which genres display a strong difference in prevalence in stereotypical vs non-stereotypical movies.
 ### Vocabulary associated with female characters through time.